xihao-yang/xihao-yang/README.md

 Now, I'm a Master student studying at Keio Univerisity.

-🔭 I’m currently working on Automated Program repair and Deep Learning.
+🔭 I’m currently working on Automated Program repair and Deep Learning (Especially Automated Patch Correctness Assessemnt-APCA)

 Besides, in my free time, I like to writ some codes about agent.